delfick/nose-of-yeti/docs/usage.rst

 Nosetests and pylint offer the same settings as shown below

-.. note:: Nosetests require the settings to be prefixed by --noy whereas pylint doesn't
+Note that Nosetests require the settings to be prefixed by --noy; and sphinx prefixes options with noy\_ and replaces dashes with underscores.

 .. spec_options::
     asdf